Creating an inclusive community

 “When I explained that it’s just some quick and easy training, and making small changes, particularly to your customer service – like how you talk to people and your body language, businesses were so keen to have a tool like this to be able to help.
 They would often say ‘I didn’t realise these changes could make such a big difference.’”

-One such business owner was Siobhan from the Springwood Book Lounge, who was pleased to have support in making people with a disability feel more comfortable in her shop.
+One such business owner was Siobhan from the Springwood Book Lounge, who is pleased to have support in making people with a disability feel more comfortable in her shop.

 “Bookshops are all about inclusion.
 They are about imagination and ideas, enjoyment and knowledge – for everyone,” Siobhan said.